cloudops/cookbook_cloudstack/README.md

 Install and configure [Apache Cloudstack](http://cloudstack.apache.org) using [Chef](http://www.chef.io/).
 A wrapper cookbook is prefered in order to Install Apache CloudStack properly, refer to [cloudstack_wrapper cookbook](https://github.com/cloudops/cookbook_cloudstack_wrapper) for example.

-Work with Chef 12 only.
+Tested on CentOS 7

-Tested on CentOS 7 and Ubuntu 16.04
+Some parts work with Ubuntu 16.04 but this cookbook does not perform all configuraiton required for CloudStack Management-server on Ubuntu.

 ## Table of Contents